thomashoneyman/writing/articles/practical-profunctor-lenses-optics.md

 {{< table src="optics-functions.csv" class="opticsFunctions" >}}

-These functions are more nuanced than ths table allows for; they're explained in much greater depth (and with examples) in the later lens, prism, traversal, and iso sections.
+These functions are more nuanced than the table allows for; they're explained in much greater depth (and with examples) in the later lens, prism, traversal, and iso sections.

 #### 3. Constructors